 What's the software you use to draw graphics and waveforms?

-For waveforms I use my own program called oscille (explained in a blog post).
-Baudline renders beautiful spectrograms.
-For graphics design and compositing I use free software like Inkscape, GIMP, ImageMagick, and librsvg.
+• For graphics design and compositing I use free software like Inkscape, Blender, GIMP, ImageMagick, and librsvg.

 Are you a hacker that can break into computers?

-No. I used the word 'hacker' half-jokingly in a blog post because I reverse engineered a cipher.
+I don't mind being called a hacker, but I can't break into computers.
+I used the word 'hacker' half-jokingly in a blog post because I reverse engineered a simple encryption that mentioned the word 'hacker' literally in its specification.
 I then decided to embrace the term for some time, because 'hacker' can also mean someone who does 'hacks', i.e. weird solutions to technical problems.
-However, it unfortunately causes this confusion with infosec.
-I'm not skilled in infosec things.
+People who build weird little electronic circuits can be called 'hardware hackers', and so on.

 What are you working on right now?

-What's that weird language?
+What's that weird länguääge?

 How is your name pronounced?